asicsforthemasses/sky130_testing/README.md

 # Skywater-pdk for testing with LunaPnR

-Skywater PDK with out the bloat.
+Skywater PDK without the bloat.